Here’s how to get rid of invasive honeysuckle.

-Most avid gardeners in the St. Louis area know that Bush Honeysuckle (Lonicera Maackii), is a problematic invasive species.
+Many are quickly learning how much of a problem Bush Honeysuckle (Lonicera Maackii) is becoming.
 With increased awareness about this problematic pest plant, we’re sharing some of the best ways any property owner can work to get rid of Bush Honeysuckle.

 Honeysuckle Removal & Control

 Invasive bush honeysuckle can be removed any time of the year in St. Louis.
-However, we recommend early spring and late fall, because it has leaves when our native shrubs and trees don’t.
+However, we recommend early spring and late fall, because it has leaves when most other shrubs and trees don’t.
 This also helps to be able to identify these plants, for easier removal.
-You can work in sections or phases to remove honeysuckle off of your own property or volunteer for a local Honeysuckle Sweep event, with many opportunities available in fall at places like Shaw Nature Reserve, Forest Park, Katy Trail and more.
-Find an event near you, or check out our Facebook page as we share events!
-You can also visit the Missouri Botanical Garden’s website here for a list of opportunities.
+You can work in sections or phases to remove honeysuckle off of your own property or even talk to your neighbors and community members about ways to remove honeysuckle in your neighborhood.

-- Hand Pull Small Plants.
-Small plants can be easily pulled from the ground using just your hands.
+Small plants can be easily pulled from the ground using just your hands or small hand shovel.

-- Dig Roots.
-Honeysuckle bushes can also be removed by digging out the roots with shovels.
+Expansive honeysuckle bushes can be removed by digging out the roots entirely with shovels.

-So, while there are several effective methods for removing invasive honeysuckle, depending on size.
+There are several effective methods for removing invasive honeysuckle, depending on size.
 Typically you can remove the invasive plant by cutting the plant stem as close to the ground as possible, then applying an appropriate herbicide (you can find this at gardening centers, Home Depot, or Lowe’s) to the cut stem.
-It’s important to keep in mind that any and all stems that are left without a herbicide treatment will quickly resprout.
-This method is recommended over digging up the entire plant, because digging up large bush honeysuckle plants can cause damage to other plants and could cause soil erosion or other issues when removing the honeysuckle on your own.
+Keep in mind that any and all stems that are left without a herbicide treatment are likely to quickly resprout and grow back.
+Herbicide is recommended over digging up the entire plant (especially large, established masses), because digging up large bush honeysuckle plants can cause damage to other plants and could cause soil erosion or other issues when removing the honeysuckle on your own.

 If you have an area that needs professional help with honeysuckle removal, let us know!
-We would be happy to help, including providing volunteers for community projects get rid of this invasive pest plant.
+We would be happy to help, including assisting with volunteer efforts for community projects get rid of this invasive pest plant.
 Together, we can help re-established native plants into our own backyards and surrounding communities.